 Split is better for day trips!

-The most popular day trips from Dubrovnik include a visit to Montenegro, a day trip to Mostar, islands Korcula, Mljet, and Elafiti, and wine tasting in Konavle or Peljesac peninsula.
+The most popular day trips from Dubrovnik include visiting Montenegro, a day trip to Mostar, islands Korcula, Mljet, and Elafiti, and wine tasting in Konavle or Peljesac peninsula.

-Is eating out better in Split or Dubrovnik?
+Is eating out better in Dubrovnik or Split?

 Food and restaurants are equally good in Split and Dubrovnik.